-While I, personally, still find it easier to read ebooks on a dedicated e-reader device with an e-ink screen (like an Amazon Kindle) I do appreciate that there are features desktop ebook reader apps can offer that a dedicated e-reading device can not.
+While it may be easier to read ebooks on a dedicated e-reader device (like an e-ink Amazon Kindle, Nook, etc) there are some features that an eBook viewer on a PC can offer that a dedicated e-reading device can not.

-Aside from offering the most essential feature in an ebook reader app IMO — making eBooks look like a book, i.e. dual-page layout — it also has a vertical scrolled view, which is something many will appreciate.
+Aside from offering the most essential feature in an ebook reader app IMO — display eBooks like a book with dual-page layout — Foliate also has a number of alternative reading modes (including web browser style continuous scrolling) that adapts to your needs.

-Talking of finding things, Foliate has a hand “Find…” search feature that should (in theory) help you locate specific phrases, words or passages in whichever .epub book you’re reading.
+Talking of finding things, Foliate has a handy “Find…” search feature that will help you locate specific phrases, words or passages in whichever ebook you’re reading.
+You can even limit the search to the specific chapter you’re reading.

-You’re also able to adjust the appearance of text, e.g., font, font size, and line-spacing, and there are also number of reading ‘modes’, including light, sepia, dark (pictured above), and inverted.
+For the ultimate, personalised reading experience Foliate lets you adjust the appearance of text, e.g., font, font size, line-spacing, margins.
+There are also number of reading ‘modes’, including light, sepia, dark (pictured above), and inverted, and the options to adjust page brightness.

 Like an great app should, Foliate keeps track of your reading progress as you progress, on a per–book basis.
 It also stores your bookmarks and any notes or annotations you make in a per-book data file.